With this New Year also being the dawn of a new decade, we wanted to revisit the idea of balance and ease as a way to supercharge your resolutions:

 When your life is all about work, working out, or taking care of the family without scheduling in time for relaxing, your stress levels go off the charts, and you may find yourself barely functioning and living in the burnout zone.
-On top of making it next to impossible to achieve anything, especially new and aggressive goals, stress will undermine your health.
-According to Healthline, stress can cause
+In addition to making it next to impossible to achieve anything, especially new and aggressive goals, stress undermines your health.
+According to Healthline, stress can cause:

 - high blood pressure